|

 c Rich Bonsor |

-It was buzzard sized with broad wings and a square ended tail, flying back and fore over the trees, gently circling.
-It looked chunkier than the kites and appeared dark all over with a distinct pale patch on the upperside of each of its wings and a broad square ended tail.
+The eagle was buzzard sized, compact and looked superficially similar but with squarer wings and a longer tail, flying back and fore over the trees, gently circling.
+It looked chunkier than the larger, slimmer kites and appeared dark all over except for a distinct pale band of wing coverts on the upperside of each of its wings and pale uppertail coverts.
 When it flew towards us the celebrated 'landing lights'. a pale patch on the leading edge of each wing where it joins the body were just about visible.
-It was on view for less than ten minutes before dropping below the ridge only to appear briefly further left before moving away northwards and being lost to view in my bins.
+It was on view for around ten to fifteen minutes before dropping below the ridge, only to appear briefly further left before moving away northwards and becoming lost to view in my bins.

 I ran to the car to get my scope and moved much further down the road, finding a small gap in the hedge to myself and scanned the sky to the north, the direction it had flown.
 I picked up a pair of large birds at great distance high in the sky having a tussle.
 I could see a corvid vigorously mobbing another larger bird.Corvids do not bother with kites around here as they are so familiar with them.It had to be the eagle and the scope views confirmed its profile and shape.Constantly harassed by the corvid it moved ever further north and west.
 By now it had to be right over Henley which is in Oxfordshire.